thefattestcat/Akahu-Test-App/README.md

 npm install then run local express server with node index.js in root directory

-cd into /client and run "npm install", then "yarn start" to start the development server @ localhost:3000
+cd into /client and run "yarn" to start the development server @ localhost:3000

 # Webhooks